Exploring your home loan options

 Investment

-Investment loans are a type of loan you can get when you want to purchase a property and you don't intend to live in it (i.e. rent it out).
+Investment loans are a type of loan you can get when you want to purchase a property for the purposes of financial return (e.g., rental income or capital gain) or to refinance an existing investment loan.

 Types of repayment options